-At Art Biz Coach, it’s easy for us to pull up every person who has purchased I’d Rather Be in the Studio directly from me or attended Art Biz Breakthrough.
+At Art Biz Success, it’s easy for us to pull up every person who has purchased I’d Rather Be in the Studio directly from me or attended Art Biz Breakthrough.
 This is because all of our sales are processed online through a system that combines shopping cart, email delivery, and customer management.

-You may not have your online shopping cart plugged into your customer or email management program but it’s possible to link the two using services like IFTTT or Zapier, which we use for other purposes at Art Biz Coach.
+You may not have your online shopping cart plugged into your customer or email management program but it’s possible to link the two using services like IFTTT or Zapier, which we use for other purposes at Art Biz Success.